Plumsail/workflow-actions-pack-docs/source/help-pages/installation for sharepoint 2013.rst

 Upgrade
 -------

+If you have any workflows in state "in progress" that uses the product, please stop **Workflow Manager Backend** Service on WFE.
+It will help to avoid workflow interruption.

 Firstly, you have to deactivate **Plumsail Workflow Actions Pack** feature at the site level.
 `Download setup file </workflow-actions-pack/download/>`_ and run it on one of the servers in your Sharepoint 2013 / 2016 / 2019 farm as Farm Administrator.
 Choose **Upgrade** and follow the wizard steps.